marcc-hpc/tutorials/pages/shortcourse/shortcourse_help.md

 toc: false
 ---

-Users who encounter difficulty using MARCC should first consult [documentation ](https://www.marcc.jhu.edu/) for information about technical details, updates to our software and hardware, and guides for the most common tasks.
-The [frequently asked questions page](https://www.marcc.jhu.edu/getting-started/faqs/) is a good place to start.
+Users who encounter difficulty using MARCC should first consult our [main website](https://www.marcc.jhu.edu/) for information about technical details, updates to our software and hardware, and guides for the most common tasks.
+We also maintain extra documentation at [`marcc-hpc.github.io/esc`](https://marcc-hpc.github.io/esc).

 If you cannot find the answer to your question in this documentation, you may open a ticket with our help desk at: